 Here is how it work.

 Step 1.
-Free download MacMaster from Mac App Store.
+Free download MacMaster from the downloading icon below.

-Open the program on your MacBook and click "Scan".
+Open the program on your MacBook and move to Uninstaller to click "Scan".

 Step 2.
 All the applications on the chosen folder will be displayed.
 Choose the one that you want to remove.

 Step 3.
 Move mouse cursor to a search icon.
 Click search icon to locate the app and its app files quickly.

 Above is the whole guide to properly uninstall apps on MacBook Air/Pro.
 Any other question about completely removing apps on MacBook.
 Leave you comments below.